Efficient Linearizability Checking for Actor-based Systems: Related Work

+\textbf{Tracing.} {\c{C}}irisci er al.~\cite{root:causing:linearizability:violation} propose an approach that points the root-cause of linearizability violations in the form of code blocks whose atomicity is required to restore linearizability.
+That is, the problem can be reduced to identifying minimal root causes of conflict serializability violation in an error trace combined with a heuristic to find out which is the more likely cause of the linearizability violation.
+Zhang et al.~\cite{localization:linearizability:coarse} present a tool called CGVT to build a small test case that is sufficient enough for reproducing a linearizability fault.
+Based on a possibly long history that was deemed non-linearizable, the tool locates the offending operations and synthesizes a minimal test-case for further investigation.
 Zhang et al.~\cite{localization:linearizability:fine} provide a better approach than CGTV by coming up with what is called \emph{critical data race sequence} (CDRS) that side steps the shortcoming of the coarse-grained interleaving when linearizability is violated.
 The new fine-grained trace model helps in better localizing the linearizability violations using labeled-tree model of program executions.
 They implement and evaluate their approach in another (subsequent to CGTV) tool called FGVT (Fine-Grained-Veri-Trace).

-Zhang et al.~\cite{round:up} on runtime checking for \emph{quasi linearizability}.
+\textbf{Quasi Linearizability.} Zhang et al.~\cite{round:up} on runtime checking for \emph{quasi linearizability}.
 This is a more relaxed form of linearizability.
 The authors of a tool called Inspect implemented a fully automatic approach using LLVM to detect and report \emph{real} violation of quasi linearizability.
 Adhikari et al.~\cite{verifying:quasi:linearizability} verify quantitative relaxation of \emph{quasi linearizability} of an implementation \emph{model} of the data structure.
 It is based on checking the refinement relation between the implementation and a specification model.
 They implement and evaluate their approach in a framework called PAT verification framework.

-Liu et al.~\cite{flint:fixing:linearizability} address the problem of fixing non-linearizable \emph{composed operations} such that they behave atomically in concurrent data structures.
+\textbf{Fixing Linearizability.} Liu et al.~\cite{flint:fixing:linearizability} address the problem of fixing non-linearizable \emph{composed operations} such that they behave atomically in concurrent data structures.
 The algorithm (Flint) accepts a non-linearizable composed-operations on a map.
 Its output, if it succeeds at fixing the operations, is a linearizable composed operation that is equivalent to a sequential data structure execution.
 The effectiveness of the algorithm is 96\% based on 48 incorrect input compositions.